Implementing Data Engineering Solutions Using Microsoft Fabric v1.0

 Answer :

-What should you use for the data processor and filtering?
+How should you complete the pipeline expression?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.